amitu/amitu.github.com/_posts/2015-04-08-where-exactly-is-india-ms-doniger.md

 Lets take this example:

-There is a book "The Hindus: An Alternative History" by Ms. Wendy Doniger, this book was banned in India.
+There is a book "The Hindus: An Alternative History" by Ms. Wendy Doniger, this book was banned in India[1].
 Which does not stop people from reading the book, it only means Hindus sitting in India are blind about book and are not writing in defence of Hinduism against the points made in India.

 Since Hindus in India have been made blind by Indian government, a Muslim in Bangladesh, Ali Sheikh, [helped us out](http://www.amazon.in/review/R1XA7KWW